-People Who Care received a lotteries grant in 1982 which enabled it to move into an old-style duplex in East Perth, (rumoured to have been a brothel) where it also received its first government grants.
+People Who Care received a lotteries grant in 1982 which enabled it to move into an old-style duplex in East Perth, where it also received its first government grants.
 It also provided chopped wood to low income families.

 The Lotteries Commission assisted with the purchase of a building in Bayswater which was large enough to house a growing vehicle fleet and all the office staff under one roof.
 PWC rented the rear of an adjacent building and began the first op shop.